 Milton is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 27,360 people and five constituent neighborhoods, Milton is the 66th largest community in Massachusetts.
-Much of the housing stock in Milton was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 28,388 people and five constituent neighborhoods, Milton is the 69th largest community in Massachusetts.
+Milton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Milton home prices are not only among the most expensive in Massachusetts, but Milton real estate also consistently ranks among the most expensive in America.

-Milton is a decidedly white-collar town, with fully 90.58% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Milton is a town of professionals, managers and sales and office workers.
-There are especially a lot of people living in Milton who work in management occupations (12.28%), healthcare (11.84%) and business and financial occupations (10.46%).
+Milton is a decidedly white-collar town, with fully 92.87% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Milton is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Milton who work in management occupations (15.07%), healthcare (10.16%), and teaching (9.63%).